projectcalico/calico/security/encrypt-cluster-pod-traffic.md

 calicoctl patch felixconfiguration default --type='merge' -p '{"spec":{"wireguardEnabled":true}}'
     ```

-   For OpenShift, add the Felix configuration with WireGuard enabled [under custom resources]({{ site.baseurl }}/getting-started/openshift/installation#optionally-provide-additional-configuration).
+   For OpenShift, add the Felix configuration with WireGuard enabled [under custom resources]({{site.baseurl}}/getting-started/openshift/installation#optionally-provide-additional-configuration).

    > **Note**: The above command can be used to change other WireGuard attributes.
-For a list of other WireGuard parameters and configuration evaluation, see the [Felix configuration]({{ site.baseurl }}/reference/resources/felixconfig#felix-configuration-definition).
+For a list of other WireGuard parameters and configuration evaluation, see the [Felix configuration]({{site.baseurl}}/reference/resources/felixconfig#felix-configuration-definition).
    {: .alert .alert-info}

 1. We recommend that you review and modify the MTU used by Calico networking when WireGuard is enabled to increase network performance.
-Follow the instructions in the [Configure MTU to maximize network performance]({{ site.baseurl }}/networking/mtu) guide to set the MTU to a value appropriate for your network.
+Follow the instructions in the [Configure MTU to maximize network performance]({{site.baseurl}}/networking/mtu) guide to set the MTU to a value appropriate for your network.

-### How to disable WireGuard for an individual node
+#### Disable WireGuard for an individual node

 To disable WireGuard on a specific node with WireGuard installed, modify the node-specific Felix configuration.
 For example: